rakyll/opencensus-grpc-demo/README.md

 $ ./startserver.sh
 ```

-Now the server is listening...
+Now the server is listening ...
 Time to start sending some RPCs.

 Let's take a look at the client first, see client/main.go source code.